fluencelabs/gitbook-docs/development_development/developmet_build_modules.md

 Let's go line by line:

-1. Import the [fce](https://github.com/fluencelabs/fce/tree/5effdcba7215cd378f138ab77f27016024720c0e) module from the [Fluence crate](https://crates.io/crates/fluence), which allows us to compile our code to the [wamser32-wasi](https://docs.rs/crate/wasi/0.6.0) target
+1. Import the [fluence](https://github.com/fluencelabs/rust-sdk) module from the [Fluence crate](https://crates.io/crates/fluence), which allows us to compile our code to the [wamser32-wasi](https://docs.rs/crate/wasi/0.6.0) target
 2. Import the [module\_manifest](https://github.com/fluencelabs/rust-sdk/blob/master/crates/main/src/module_manifest.rs), which allows us to embed the SDK version in our module
 3. Initiate the module\_manifest macro
 4. Initiate the main function which generally stays empty or is used to instantiate a logger
-5. Markup the public function we want to expose with the FCE macro which, among other things, checks that only Wasm IT types are used
+5. Markup the public function we want to expose with the _marine_ macro which, among other things, checks that only Wasm IT(Interface Types) are used

 Once we compile our code, we generate the wasm32-wasi file, which can be found in the `target/wasm32-wasi` path of your directory.
 The `greeting.wasm` file is what we need for testing and eventual upload to the peer-to-peer network.